‘General Hospital’ Welcomes Leslie Charleson Back As Monica, Actress Confirms Return Date

 Monica also took Nelle (Chloe Lanier) under her wing.
 When everyone else turned their backs on Nelle, she literally took her in and looked after her.
 She even hosted the baby shower where Nelle unfortunately fell.
 GH fans have enjoyed seeing the softer side of Monica who always puts family first.

 Charleson tweeted that she would be back to work at General Hospital on Monday, July 23.
 However, ABC has not confirmed when the veteran actress’s first airdate will be.
-Tune in for Quartermaine and Cassadine action on General Hospital, which airs every week day on ABC.
+Tune in for Quartermaine and Cassadine action on General Hospital, which airs every weekday on ABC.

 My first day back to work at GH is July 23rd!